TradingCalc MCP — Crypto Futures Math

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly tells when to use the tool by citing common user questions ('how much funding will I pay holding X days?' or 'is funding eating my profit?').
-It doesn't state when not to use or list alternatives, but the context is clear enough for an AI agent to select the correct tool among siblings.
+Explicit usage examples are given: 'how much funding will I pay holding X days?' and 'is funding eating my profit?'.
+While it doesn't explicitly state when not to use or list alternatives, the context is clear enough for most scenarios.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.